| Medicare in

 led me to his son, Dick, in Oshawa.
 Enough material for a

 book, never mind a magazine article!
+This is an original story,

 first published in The Country Connection Magazine,

 Issue 38, Winter 2002.
 Copyright S. Bernard Shaw.
+RETURN

 TO STORY INDEX